thediyblogger/blog/content/blog/how-to-set-up-rich-pins-on-pinterest-in-under-5-minutes.md

 As you can see in the two rich pins posted above, the article has meta data from the blog post pulled into it such as the page title/description, author, and published date.
 Meanwhile, the recipe has the ingredients list pulled in.

 This results in a more well rounded pin with the information your audience needs to see to make a decision on clicking through to the website.
 The pin looks more professional and more engaging.
+It will help your pin appear to more readers on Pinterest as the extra information helps feed the search terms that users search on (SEO).
+And, the more people that get to see your pin, the better the chances of your pins going viral, leading to more traffic to your website.

 There are currently 4 categories of Rich Pins: